marklogic-community/marklogicworkflow/documentation/INSTALL.md

 You need to ensure your content database has a Triggers database configured, and that CPF is enabled (with NO global domain) before you try and deploy a process model in MarkLogic Workflow.

-*Installation including triggers and REST extensions will be performed automatically via the Roxy commands above.*
+*Installation including triggers and REST extensions will be performed automatically via the gradle command above.*

 ### Configure MIME types

 Default filenames for SCXML and BPMN2 models are .scxml and .bpmn respectively.
 These aren't recognised by MarkLogic by default.
-Add these types are application/xml mime types in MarkLogic Server for them to be handled correctly.  *This will be performed automatically via Roxy bootstrap.*
+Add these types are application/xml mime types in MarkLogic Server for them to be handled correctly.  *This will be performed automatically via the gradle command above.*

 ### Configure Indexes